-Bryant Grove Trail is a 8.4 mile out and back trail located near Nashville, TN that features a lake and is rated as moderate.
+Bryant Grove Trail is a 8.4 mile out and back trail located near Nashville, Tennessee that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Wore hiking boots bc it says moderate.
 Not so.
 It's easy.
 It is 4 there and 4 back, bathrooms are clean

 And the trail is even cleaner!
 Saw many trail runners.
 I will be adding this to my trail run list.

 Not crowded.
 Mainly trail runners.

 Lots of deer.

 Found nice spot by lake to relax in hammock to enjoy the sun continue to rise.

 Easy running trail.
 One of our go-to trails.
 Added the 2 mile paved loop around the lake for a 10 mile run.
 Natural surface.
 Bathroom at turnaround.